plotdb/form/doc/widget.md

    - return value: a list of errors, optionally in Promise, or an object with following fields:
      - `status`: expected status
      - `errors`: list of errors ( if any )
+       - see `errors` section below for more information
    - even if provided, `widget` will still validate its emptyness and terms (if any) unless status 3 is returned.
  - `content(v)`: return semantic content instead of structure content.
    - if omitted, return the value from `value()` directly